ImperialCollegeLondon/ReCoDE_IDMS/README.md

 **R models:**

-- *model1_deSolve.R*: a function to solve SEIQR model which is sourced by the function *simulate_data.R*.
+- *model1_deSolve.R*: a function to solve a single strain SEIQR model which is sourced by the function *simulate_data.R*.

+- *model2_deSolve.R*: a function to solve a multistrain SEIQRS model which is sourced by the function *simulate_data.R*.

 **Stan models (written in C++):**

-- *model1_Euler_V1.stan*: a Stan model which solves the ODEs using the Euler method at a single day step.
+- *model1_Euler_V1.stan*: a Stan model of a single strain SEIQR model, the ODEs are solved using the Euler method at a single day step.

-- *model1_Euler_V2.stan*: a Stan model which solves the ODEs using the Euler method at a used defined time step.
+- *model1_Euler_V2.stan*: a Stan model of a single strain SEIQR model, the ODEs are solved using the Euler method at a user-defined time step.

-- *model1_Euler_V3.stan* and *model1_Euler_V4.stan* are modified versions of *model1_Euler_V2.stan*.

-- *model1_RK_V1.stan*: a Stan model which solves the ODEs using the Runge-Kutta Method.
+- *model1_RK_V1.stan*: a Stan model of a single strain SEIQR model, the ODEs are solved using the Runge-Kutta Method.

+- *model2_Euler_V1.stan*: a Stan model of a multistrain SEIQRS model, the ODEs are solved using the Euler method at a user-defined time step.

+- *model2_Euler_V2.stan*: a Stan model of a multistrain SEIQRS model, the ODEs are solved using the Euler method at a user-defined time step.

-### images:
+### Testing:

+The MD file testing introduces formal testing and the package *test that*.
+All *R.* files with the prefix *test* are scripts which run formal testing on a specific function.
+For instance, the file *test_simulate_data* contains the code to test the functions contained in the *simulate_data.R* file.

+### images, chapter_1_files, chapter_2_files, chapter_3_files:

-This file contains figures used in the RMD as learning resources, and can largely be ignored.
+These files contains figures used in the RMD as learning resources, and can largely be ignored.